Laptop Mag Verdict

 A tad pricey

 Our favorite convertible Chromebook just got even better.
 With a larger display, longer battery life and stronger performance, the new Asus Chromebook Flip C434 (reviewed at $569) is a big improvement over its excellent predecessor, the Chromebook Flip C302CA.
 Furthermore, the Chromebook Flip C434 has a sleek aluminum chassis and its 14-inch panel is both vivid and bright.

 These welcome changes have produced one of the best Chromebooks we've ever tested.
-Not only that, but the Chromebook Flip C434 is also easily one of the best budget-friendly laptops available -- Chromebook or otherwise.
+Not only that, but the Chromebook Flip C434 is also easily one of the best laptops available at this price range -- Chromebook or otherwise.

 The base model we reviewed costs $569 and comes equipped with an Intel Core m3-8100Y CPU, 4GB of RAM and 64GB of eMMC storage.
 Asus will also offer the Flip C434 with Core i5-8200Y and Core i7-8500Y CPUs, up to 8GB of RAM, and up to 128GB of eMMC storage.